The fight against human trafficking depends on businesses and government working together.

 Following the keynote, Kendis Paris, co-founder and executive director, Truckers Against Trafficking (TAT), and Sherry Sanger, executive vice president, marketing, Penske Transportation Solutions, provided an overview of a partnership formed between their organizations.
 Penske has committed to certify its 5,500 logistic drivers with TAT-provided training.
 These individuals receive TAT-provided wallet cards to recognize indicators and when to alert law enforcement.
 According to Paris, TAT is working with law enforcement, including state patrol and state agencies, on how to identify human trafficking using a victim-centered approach.

-the inaugural “Combating Human Trafficking in Transportation Impact Award” to United Against Slavery (UAS) to create and complete a national survey of up to 20,000 respondents to measure prevalence.
+Ed Mortimer, vice president, transportation and infrastructure, U.S. Chamber of Commerce, then led a discussion featuring representatives of trade associations and non-governmental organizations about how the transportation sector has developed initiatives to raise awareness.
+For example, U.S. DOT awarded the inaugural “Combating Human Trafficking in Transportation Impact Award” to United Against Slavery (UAS) to create and complete a national survey of up to 20,000 respondents to measure prevalence.
 Results are expected to identify existing frontline barriers to recognizing signs of human trafficking and how to improve counter-trafficking efforts.

 Elisabeth Barna, executive vice president, industry affairs, and senior adviser to the president and CEO, American Trucking Associations (ATA), spoke about ATA’s Man to Man Campaign.
 ATA’s 3.6 million professional truck drivers and 7.4 million individuals employed in the trucking industry act as ambassadors who are instructed to contact the National Human Trafficking Hotline when suspicious activity is detected.
 These drivers are also engaged in ATA’s social media campaign to help communicate the trucking industry’s stand against trafficking.